-Transfer on purchase
+Transfer on Purchase

-- A purchaser of a certificate of possession pursuant to section 50(2) of the Indian Act is not entitled to such certificate of possession until: - (1) the purchaser has filed with Council an instrument in a form prescribed by Council, duly executed by the person authorized under the Indian Act to execute a transfer of the certificate of possession acquired pursuant to the Indian Act; and

-(2) the instrument referred to in paragraph (1) above is registered in the First Nation Land Register.
+- A purchaser of a certificate of possession not entitled to such certificate of possession until: - (1) the purchaser has filed with Council an instrument in a form prescribed by Council, duly executed by the person authorized to execute a transfer of the certificate of possession in accordance with this Land Code and other applicable Skawahlook Law; and - (2) the instrument referred to in paragraph (1) above is registered in the First Nation Land Register.

-Errors and revocation
+Errors and Revocation

-From time to time, Council may develop policies relating to the correction of errors made in the granting of Skawahlook certificates of possession and the potential revocation of Skawahlook certificates of possession where certain errors are made.
+49 From time to time, Council may develop policies relating to the Skawahlook Land Code April 13th, 2019 correction of errors made in the granting of Skawahlook certificates of possession and the potential revocation of Skawahlook certificates of possession where certain errors are made.

-No effect on certificates of possession
+No effect on Certificates of Possession